harunsasmaz/Simple-File-System/README.md

 # Simple-File-System

+## author: Harun SASMAZ

-Two different file system implementation for a single directory file system.
+Two different file allocation methods are implemented:

 1. Contiguous allocation with first fit approach

 2. Linked allocation with File-Allocation Table (FAT)

+## Run and Test

+> ./run.sh <input_file>

+## Results

+> Results shows the total number of each operation and their rejection counts.
+> See 'results.txt' for results.